 INCLUDE PLENTY OF HEALTHY CARBOHYDRATES

 “Carbs” are paradoxical: they range from very healthy foods (fresh produce, whole grains) to very empty calories (glazed doughnuts, soda pop).
-While some fad diets have tarred the whole family with an ugly brush, medical experts agree that such carbohydrates as whole grains, legumes and fresh produce are good for everyone, and especially for anyone recovering from addiction.
-Complex, high-fiber carbs boost the brain’s serotonin levels, and serotonin improves ability to relax and to get along with others, thus reducing stress and relapse temptations.
+While some fad diets have tarred the whole family with an ugly brush, medical experts agree that such carbohydrates as whole grains, legumes, and fresh produce are good for everyone, and especially for anyone recovering from addiction.
+Complex, high-fiber carbs boost the brain’s serotonin levels, and serotonin improves the ability to relax and to get along with others, thus reducing stress and relapse temptations.
 If someone is underweight after detoxing, starchier carbohydrates (beans, potatoes, carrots, bananas) also help healthy weight gain.

 CONSUME PROTEIN AND CALCIUM